 I’ve been scrolling /r/WallStreetBets for months, and in that time I’ve seen several compelling success stories.

 Conversely, I’ve seen a good amount of horror stories as well.
-One common theme on the board is users who post screenshots of their losses, which are only permissible to be posted on the board if the image shows losses of $2,500 or $10,000 for options or stocks respectively.
+One common theme on the board is users who post screenshots of their losses, which are only permissible to be posted on the board if the image shows losses greater than $2,500.

 There’s already chatter about which stock(s) Wall Street Bets will get behind next—and which ones they’ve already gotten behind on a smaller scale than GameStop.
 It's entirely possible that GameStop was just the first of many stories like this.